 These videos cover a lot of ground.

-For example, you learn about her antics with poetry, how she developed her riding skills in England, and the psychosomatic illnesses that led her to spend so much time away from Vienna.
-The videos also highlight aspects of Sisi’s life or experiences that are similar to those of Diana.
+For example, you learn about her efforts with poetry, how she developed her riding skills in England, and the psychosomatic illnesses that led her to spend so much time away from Vienna.

 Every time I see anything about Empress Elisabeth, I’m never too sure what to think.